 - Rosters are between six and 12 players.

-- There are no region locks on who can be employed where - expect Koreans.
+- There are no region locks on who can be employed where, hence why the London-based team has a squad solely comprised of Korean superstars.

 - Player housing and training facilities will be provided by teams, and they will be up to a standard set by Blizzard.